 The office hours for College of Continuing Professional Studies campuses vary.
 Please call the nearest campus, email go@drury.edu, or call (417) 873-7373.
-Financial Aid and the Business Office are open 8 a.m. - 5 p.m.
+Financial Aid and the Business Office are open 8:30 a.m. - 4:00 p.m.
 Monday through Friday.
 The Director of Academic and Student Affairs is available by phone at 417-873-7502.
-The Enrollment and Academic Advising Specialists, and the Associate of Vice President of Enrollment Management for Drury GO are located in Burnham Hall.
+The Enrollment and Academic Advising Specialists, and the Senior Associate Vice President of Drury GO are located in Burnham Hall.